Doing Research In Philosophy

 The Stanford Encyclopedia of Philosophy - available on the internet, the Encyclopedia has numerous articles on a variety of philosophical issues.

-The Cambridge Dictionary of Philosophy, edited by Robert Audi, (New York, NY: Cambridge University Press, 1995).
-This is available in the reference section of the Dupre Library, call number B41.C35 1995.
+The Cambridge Dictionary of Philosophy, edited by Robert Audi, (Cambridge University Press, 1995).
+This is available in Dupre Library, call number B41.C35 1995.
 The Philosophy Department Library also has a copy.

 The Encyclopedia of Philosophy, edited by Paul Edwards (1967) - a bit dated now but an excellent general reference work.
 It's in the Reference Section on the First Floor of Dupre Library, call number B41.E5.

-The Oxford Companion to Philosophy, edited by Ted Honderich (New York, NY: Oxford University Press, 1995) is also useful.
+The Oxford Companion to Philosophy, edited by Ted Honderich (Oxford University Press, 1995) is also useful.
 It's in the Reference Section on the First Floor of Dupre Library, call number B51.O94 1995.

 My Philosophy Links Page contains links to a number of web sites most of which are written at an introductory level.